solo-io/gloo/docs/content/guides/security/data_loss_prevention/_index.md

 ---

 {{% notice note %}}
-DLP is a feature of **Gloo Enterprise v1.0.0+**.
-Gloo Enterprise release candidate v1.0.0-rc1 was the first version to support this feature. v1.0.0-rc2 contained some minor fixes to the Gloo-provided regular expressions.
+DLP is a feature of **Gloo Edge Enterprise v1.0.0+**.
+Gloo Edge Enterprise release candidate v1.0.0-rc1 was the first version to support this feature. v1.0.0-rc2 contained some minor fixes to the Gloo Edge provided regular expressions.
 This guide is written for v1.0.0-rc4+.
 {{% /notice %}}